mconsta000/challenge_calc/README.md

 > python main.py

-starting the main.py entry program starts the interpreter the following commands are recognized
+starting the main.py entry program starts the interpreter. the following commands are recognized

 ### party